Shake up Taco Tuesday with these colorful Taco Stuffed Peppers filled with ground beef, taco spices, black beans, corn, and melted cheese.

 - Stretch to 8 Servings.
 Add 1 cup of cooked white or brown rice to the taco meat mixture, add one additional pepper, and use a larger baking dish.

-How to Make Taco Stuffed Bell Peppers
+How to Make Taco Stuffed Peppers

 - Step 1: Preheat Oven & Steam Peppers.
 Preheat oven to 375°F/190°C and spray a 13x9-inch (3-quart) baking dish with cooking spray.
 Halve the peppers, remove seeds and membranes, and place cut-side up in the dish.
 Cover with vented cling wrap and microwave for 4 minutes, or until fork-tender, adding 30-second intervals as needed.